nyartsgnaw/house-price-prediction/README.md

 #### 3. Model Setup
 When a human customer goes to buy a house it can be thought as a combination of decisions over different perspectives, a decision tree is born to mimic human decision-making process, therefore, I choose it as the root of my modeling.
 Since the perspectives to be considered are many, I use a bootstrap-upgraded decision called Random Forest to ensure robustness.

+The best part for using Random Forest is that it doesn't have any assumptions like those of Linear Regressions: Multivariate normality, Linear relationship, No multicollinearity, No auto-correlation etc. Although this should be checked to help approach better performance or robustness, but these are not required.

+A bonus for Random Forest is that it still have the node importance feature, which helps us to find the most significant features.

 #### 4. Loss function and metrics
 I choose Mean Squared Error as loss function for machine learning since it is faster than Mean Absolute Error.
 Doing so causes a potential problem of bias over the bigger value outlier, two solutions for this:
 1) Delete outliers with a threshold.